Open source strategy and policies#

 The following are major considerations in how we think about open source communities.
 For policies related to funding, see Funding for open source.

 Whenever possible, we should improve our own infrastructure via upstream contributions to communities where we are not the sole stakeholder.
 We should prioritize key communities and upstream communities that align with our values.
 We know this will take extra effort from us - doing things on your own is faster, but doing them together with open source communities leads to a healthier and more sustianable ecosystem.

 Upstream work can’t be done on nights and weekends#

-Doing work in upstream communities is central to our work, and work done with key communities is treated as “on the clock”.
+Doing work in upstream open source communities is central to our work, and is treated as “on the clock”.
 Our sustainability strategy should aim to make these upstream contributions a realistic and sustainable part of our daily activities.
 However, be mindful of the time you’re spending in upstream spaces, and talk to other team members to make sure you aren’t putting too much burden on them.

 A good balance to shoot for is:

 80%: Focus on 2i2c’s mission, with an “upstream first” mentality.
 You can take whatever time you need to make upstream changes that serve 2i2c’s interests in an inclusive way.

 20%: Upstream-driven contributions.
 The work you do in upstream communities does not need to be driven by 2i2c’s interests or strategy, though these communities should be related in some way to our work.
 Spend your time in the way you want to have the most impact.